The Bankruptcy Means Test: How to Know If You Qualify for Chapter 7

 Second, even above median, the expense deductions in part two routinely bring people back into Chapter 7 eligibility.
 A household with a mortgage, several dependents, car payments, and the standard living allowances can have substantial income on paper but little disposable income after the allowed deductions.
 The headline salary and the means-test result frequently diverge, which is exactly why a number that sounds "too high" so often isn't.

-What happens if you don't pass
+What happens if you fail the bankruptcy means test?

 Failing the means test isn't the end of the road, it just changes which door you go through.
 If you don't qualify for Chapter 7, Chapter 13 is generally available regardless of income, as long as your debts fall under its caps.
 In Chapter 13 you keep your property and repay your disposable income through a three-to-five-year plan, with the remaining qualifying balance discharged at the end.